run-llama/create-llama/templates/types/streaming/fastapi/README-template.md

 You can start editing the API endpoints by modifying `app/api/routers/chat.py`.
 The endpoints auto-update as you save the file.
 You can delete the endpoint you're not using.

-Open [http://localhost:8000/docs](http://localhost:8000/docs) with your browser to see the Swagger UI of the API.
+If you have built the frontend, open [http://localhost:8000](http://localhost:8000) in your browser to access the chat UI.
+If not, open [http://localhost:8000/docs](http://localhost:8000/docs) to view the Swagger UI documentation for the API.

 The API allows CORS for all origins to simplify development.
 You can change this behavior by setting the `ENVIRONMENT` environment variable to `prod`: